se-edu/addressbook-level4/docs/UserGuide.md

   Deletes the 1st person in the results of the `find` command.

 ### 2.6.
 Select a person : `select`

 Selects the person identified by the index number used in the last person listing.<br>
 Format: `select INDEX`

-> Selects the person and loads the Google search page the person at the specified `INDEX`.
+> Selects the person and loads the Google search page the person at the specified `INDEX`.<br>
-  The index refers to the index number shown in the most recent listing.<br>
+> The index refers to the index number shown in the most recent listing.<br>
-  The index **must be a positive integer** 1, 2, 3, ...
+> The index **must be a positive integer** 1, 2, 3, ...

 Examples:

 * `list`<br>
   `select 2`<br>
   Selects the 2nd person in the address book.